Residency Program

 Rotation Level: PGY 4

 Fourth year continues to build upon the development seen in third year, with residents gaining additional surgical autonomy and understanding of more complex patient management.
-They complete the remaining 6 sub-specialty rotations (2 months duration each), as detailed above, and thus round out two complete passes through the entire breadth of orthopaedic surgical sub-specialties.
-Fourth year residents are expected to assume leadership roles within the residency and contribute to junior resident education.
+They complete the remaining subspecialty rotations including Shoulder and Elbow, Hand and Upper Extremity, and Adult Reconstruction.

 A key element during the first half of PGY4 year is the preparation, application, and interviews for fellowship.
-The ability to rotate and experience each of the orthopaedic surgical sub-specialties in PGY2 is critical to identify one’s area of interest early on.
-This permits further exploration of this as a possible career choice during PGY3 and PGY4 year, develop mentor relationships within a potential field of interest, and tailor one’s research initiatives towards a sub-specialty interest.
-Thus, PGY4 residents are well prepared for fellowship applications with strong recommendation letters from mentors, valuable research experiences, and a genuine understanding and interest in that particular area that was cultivated through early exposure.
+Residents have developed mentor relationships within a potential field of interest, and tailored one’s research initiatives towards a sub-specialty interest.
+Thus, PGY4 residents are well prepared for fellowship applications with strong recommendation letters, valuable research experiences, and wide exposure.

-Similar to the more junior years, fourth year residents also participate in year long cadaveric anatomy sessions and skills labs to solidify surgical execution, practice more rare or subtle surgical scenarios, and become familiar with less common instrumentation.
-PGY residents are expected to adopt a stronger leadership and guidance role to junior residents.
+Like the more junior years, fourth year residents also participate in monthly cadaveric anatomy sessions and skills labs to solidify surgical execution, practice more rare or subtle surgical scenarios, and become familiar with less common instrumentation.
+PGY4 residents are expected to adopt a stronger leadership and guidance role for junior residents.

 Rotation Level: PGY 5

 The chief resident has built upon the initial foundation, mastering basic orthopaedic principles.
 They have had multiple exposures to all orthopaedic sub-specialties and have managed patients on services in a variety of clinical and surgical settings.
-The prime goal of chief year is to serve as a capstone, solidifying more advanced orthopaedic surgical techniques.
-The ability to operate with autonomy is not only allowed, but is expected.
-Chief residents lead the inpatient teams at the larger hospitals, guiding junior residents to ensure that all patients have appropriate treatment plans.
-They engage with chiefs and attendings of other inpatient services to collaborate and dictate appropriate, timely inter-disciplinary patient care.
+The prime goal of chief year is to serve as a capstone, solidifying more advanced orthopaedic surgical techniques and mimic independent practice.
+The ability to operate with autonomy is not only allowed but is expected.
+Chief residents lead the inpatient teams at the larger hospitals (TGH and the VA), ensuring that all patients have appropriate treatment plans and engaging with other chiefs/attendings of inpatient services to dictate appropriate, timely inter-disciplinary patient care.
 Chiefs are expected to educate junior residents regarding patient evaluation and management, provisional reduction and stabilization, and guide junior residents through level-appropriate surgical cases.
-Fifth year residents guide junior residents in appropriate dissection and surgical approach techniques.

 PGY5 year is broken down as follow: